wilsonliaows/docs/connectors/active_directory/updated_entry_trigger.md

     <tr>
       <td>When first started, this recipe should pick up events from</td>
       <td>
-        Entries that are created after this date and time will be processed in the trigger.
-If left blank, the trigger will pick up entries <b>created 1 hour before</b> the first time this recipe is started.
+        Entries that are created/updated after this date and time will be processed in the trigger.
+If left blank, the trigger will pick up entries <b>created/updated 1 hour before</b> the first time this recipe is started.
       </td>
     </tr>
     <tr>